Saturday, January 6, 2007

 Use leaner cuts of meat to reduce amount of fat that accumulates during cooking

-laced directly in the crockpot.
+Usually, avoid frozen foods placed directly in the crockpot.
 Thaw in refrigerator or microwave first

 Ground beef and turkey should be browned on stovetop first, as a general rule of thumb.